finbourne/lusid-sdk-python/sdk/docs/CorporateActionSourcesApi.md

 # **get_corporate_actions**
 > ResourceListOfCorporateAction get_corporate_actions(scope, code, from_effective_at=from_effective_at, to_effective_at=to_effective_at, as_at=as_at, sort_by=sort_by, limit=limit, filter=filter)

-[EARLY ACCESS] GetCorporateActions: Get corporate actions
+[EARLY ACCESS] GetCorporateActions: List corporate actions (instrument transition events) from the corporate action source.

 Get corporate actions from a particular corporate action source.